 Nourish your mind with books or podcasts.

 There are so many more ways to learn than just in the classroom.
-Make 2021 the year that you expand your mind and learn about the things that interest you!
+Make this the year that you expand your mind and learn about the things that interest you!
 Check out new genres from the library or try nonfiction instead of a novel.
 If reading isn’t your thing, listen to an audiobook or podcast while you work on something else.
 Knowledge is power, and we happen to live in a world where information is available at our fingertips.
 Don’t let it go to waste!

 Be intentional about keeping in touch.

 The frequent quarantines and lockdowns of 2020 made it a lonely year for a lot of students.
 Though virtual contact isn’t the same as talking in person, take this year to be intentional about how you keep in touch.
 Check in with loved ones or let them know you’re thinking about them.
 FaceTime that friend or family member.
 Have a Zoom call reunion.
 We know how lonely it can get, so don’t forget to stay connected!

 If you want to be extra intentional in your relationships, send letters.
 You never know how much a handwritten note can mean to someone!
 That extra personal touch can make all the difference, and a small activity like that might be just what you need to stay engaged with the ones you love.